Trogdorts/LLMPlotBot/README.md

 ## Configuration and overrides

-Defaults live in `src/util/config_manager.py` and are mirrored into `config/default.json` the first time the application starts.
-The loader keeps that file in sync with new defaults so you can tweak values without losing upstream changes.
-Override any value by creating a `config/config.local.json` file (preferred), by adding `config.local.json` at the project root, or by pointing the `LLMPLOTBOT_CONFIG` environment variable at another JSON file.
+Defaults live in `src/util/config_manager.py`.
+The first time the application starts it creates `config/config.json` with those defaults so you can tweak values without losing upstream changes.
+Settings defined in `config/config.json` take precedence over any other overrides.
+Additional customisation can be layered by creating a `config/config.local.json` file (preferred), by adding `config.local.json` at the project root, or by pointing the `LLMPLOTBOT_CONFIG` environment variable at another JSON file.
 Values are merged deeply, so you can override just the keys you care about.